A coffee bar run with passion and professionalism in an unexpected location: a late-nineteenth-century gents’ toilet.

 Looking for another caffeine fix?
 Find more coffee shops in the capital

-We were runner up as the Best Coffee Shop in London 2013 and widely publicised across the world, featuring in numerous newspapers, radio shows, national and international TV news, blogs and magazines.
+Runner up best coffee shop in London 2013 and 2015.
+We have been widely publicised across the world, featuring in newspapers, radio shows, national and international TV news, blogs and magazines alike.

-Our small organic milk producer Ivy House Farm, in Somerset, have 120 Jersey cows, they rear all their own calves and grow the feed for their cattle.
+Our organic milk comes from the Ivy House Farm in Somerset.
+This small farm has 120 Jersey cows, they rear their own calves and grow the feed for their cattle.
 Knowing that our milk has come from a farming family who care for their animals, we thought it was worth paying that little bit more for.